dsi-clinic/chicago-str-housing/README.md

 to strengthen decision-making, improve service delivery, and build more accessible, resident-centered digital tools.

-This project will investigate the relationship between affordable housing, short-term rental (STR) restrictions, and foreclosure activity in Chicago.
-Using publicly available datasets from the City of Chicago and supplemental socioeconomic indicators, the project will analyze how housing pressures vary across community areas.
+This project investigates the relationship between affordable housing, short-term rental (STR) restrictions, Airbnb activity, and foreclosure activity in Chicago.
+Using publicly available datasets from the City of Chicago and supplemental socioeconomic indicators, the project analyzes how housing pressures vary across community areas and census tracts.

-The analysis will emphasize data wrangling, exploratory analysis, clustering, and predictive modeling, with visualization used to support insights rather than as a standalone deliverable.
+The analysis emphasizes data wrangling, exploratory analysis, spatial correlation analysis, and comprehensive visualization of housing market dynamics across Chicago neighborhoods.

 Key questions include:
 - Do neighborhoods with high STR restrictions differ systematically from those without restrictions in terms of affordability and foreclosure activity?
+- How do Airbnb listings correlate with rental prices and STR prohibition density across census tracts?
-- Can clustering techniques reveal distinct “neighborhood types” based on housing and socioeconomic conditions?
+- Can clustering techniques reveal distinct "neighborhood types" based on housing and socioeconomic conditions?
 - Can predictive modeling estimate the likelihood of a community area experiencing housing pressure—defined as an increased risk of affordability challenges due to overlapping factors such as STR restrictions, foreclosure rates, and limited affordable housing?